 The ECtHR next referred to the amount of the awards of damages.
-The Government did not dispute that in respect of the first applicant, the award amounted to 15 times the minimum monthly salary, whileas for the second applicant, the award of damages amounted to three times the minimum salary.
-Regardless that the applicants did not pay themselves the awards, such amounts “could be seen as having a chilling effect "of discouraging open discussion of matters of public concern" (as in Timpul Info-Magazin and Anghel v.
+The Government did not dispute that in respect of the first applicant, the award amounted to 15 times the minimum monthly salary, wheras for the second applicant, the award of damages amounted to three times the minimum salary.
+Regardless that the applicants did not pay the awards themselves, such amounts “could be seen as having a chilling effect "of discouraging open discussion of matters of public concern" (as in Timpul Info-Magazin and Anghel v.
 Moldova [2007] 42864/05) [para.10].

 The ECtHR added that the applicants acted with due diligence while reporting on a matter of public interest and “cannot be criticized for having failed to ascertain the veracity of the allegations” (as in Björk Eiðsdóttir v.
 Iceland ) [para.11].
 Accordingly, the ECtHR found a violation of Article 10 ECHR.